-This space is reserved to all postdoctoral fellows from MD Anderson Cancer Center post news about themselves, such as awards they get, new techniques they develop, a paper they publish, or other accomplishments, like a promotion or a new job position.
+This space is reserved to celebrate the accomplishments of all postdoctoral fellows currently and formerly at MD Anderson.
+We invite you to let us know about important news, such as awards you received, new techniques you developed, a paper you published, or other accomplishments, like a promotion or a new job position.
 Our goal with this space is to develop network among postdocs.
-For example, if you want to apply for a grant, you can check if a postdoc at MD Anderson Cancer Center got it and ask him/her for help preparing your application…

 Email us your news! firstname.lastname@example.org

 Dr. Melissa Thompson finished her postdoctoral fellowship in August 2012 at MD Anderson.
 After three years as the research program director for the Gulf Coast Consortia (GCC), Dr. Thompson is now associate director for the new Office of Strategic Industry Initiatives at The University of Texas Health Science Center at Houston (UTHealth).
 In this role, she enables collaborative relationships between UTHealth faculty and key industry partners.

 Dr. Srikanth Appikonda was a postdoctoral fellow in Dr. Michelle Barton’s lab.
 In March 2016 Dr. Appikonda joined Ansh Labs, a biotech company based in Webster, Texas.
 Ansh Labs specializes in development of immunoassays for clinical diagnostics and therapeutic discoveries in the fields of reproductive health and oncofertility.
 As product manager, Dr. Appikonda works closely with scientists, sales and marketing staff to study, assess and identify opportunities for development of products that make a difference in biomedical research.